GeraldNamgal/web-prog-hw3-2018/README.md

 tell them that the way the database is set up doesn't necessarily reflect the logic of how it's displayed on the website.
 For example, each row in the Order table in the database represents a selection the user made, not an order (an order can have multiple selections).
-I realized late in the development process that Selection might have been a better name than Order for the Order model; likewise PizzaSelection for PizzaOrder and SubSelection for the SubOrder model.
+I realized late in the development process that Selection, Suborder, or some similar name might have been a better name than Order for the Order model; likewise for the PizzaOrder and SubSelection models.
 Nonetheless, I grouped rows in the database with the same 'orderNumber', a field I created, in order to get at an actual order in the real-world sense of the word.
 Also, I defaulted order number counts in the database to 1 when a new customer or restaurant is created.
 So if a restaurant and customer's order number is 1 and 2 respectively, then they made 0 and 1 order respectively (I made a str function for these models that should clarify what